CreativeBuilds/heim/docs/models.md

 # Models

-Please visit the models [page](https://crfm.stanford.edu/heim/latest/?models) of HELM's website for a list of available models and their descriptions.
+Please visit the [models page](https://crfm.stanford.edu/heim/latest/?models) of the HEIM website for a list of available models and their descriptions.